Suireyha/RPGrid/README.md

 - ~~Character's stay in turn queue after being killed~~
 - Players can hit themselves and/or each other (feature, not removing this one)
 - An enemy player resets the turn queue from original initiative stats
+- When it's one of the player character's turn, all of the player character's can take the turn instead of it being **THAT** character's turn.

 ## Project Requirements:
 *If you're marking this submission, this area is for you!*
 ### Streams in the Program